fabriziotappero/opencores-scraper/README.md

 **opencores_scraper.py** downloads all opencores.org projects locally
 (in a local folder in your PC) and generate a n index file index.html.

-**local2github.py** is used to upload all the local folder to the github repository https://github.com/fabriziotappero/ip-cores
+**local2github.py** analyze a local folder and upload its content to the github repository https://github.com/fabriziotappero/ip-cores

 **build_index.py** analyzes the local cores folder and build an index.html a little